On the Stability of the Jacobian Matrix in Deep Neural Networks: Jacobian with Dependent Weights

 The reader might ask what happens to the Jacobian norm when the weights are \emph{not} independent, or equivalently: \emph{what level of correlation may be introduced between the weights without jeopardizing Jacobian stability?}

-The next theorem demonstrates that weight matrices~$\W$ with correlated entries can still yield Jacobian stability, provided that the correlation does not surpass $\smallO(n^{-1} \log(n)^{-3})$ asymptotically.
-In this case, the Jacobian spectral norm is identical to that of the iid case.
+The next theorem demonstrates that weight matrices~$\W$ with correlated entries can still yield Jacobian stability, provided that the correlation does not surpass $o(n^{-3/2}/ \log(n))$ asymptotically.
+In this case, the Jacobian spectral norm has the same fixed-depth large-width limit as in the iid Gaussian case.